Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 Note: `reallocate()` is an *atomic operation*.
 To enforce offer safety, it will never abort part way through.
-It will completely succeed or it will fail before any seats have their current allocation changed
+It will completely succeed or it will fail before any seats have their current allocation changed.

 The reallocation only succeeds if it:
 1. Conserves rights (the specified `amounts` have the same total value as the